 - Claudia Castillo, born 1977, suffered from tuberculosis-damaged airways.
 Operated on 12.06.2008 at Hospital Clinic Barcelona, Spain.
 She received a cadaveric trachea graft which was implanted as a bronchus transplant, with the use of bioreactor for the purpose of regeneration.
 The organ was prepared without the knowledge of authorities in the veterinary lab of Martin Birchall at the University of Bristol, Macchiarini’s student Philipp Jungebluth was part of the process (see my report for details).
 The operation was published in The Lancet, Macchiarini et al 2008.
-A follow-up Lancet paper Gonfiotti et al 2014 claimed the highly fragile patient had been travelling from 2009 on for four years every 3-4 months from Barcelona to Florence, obviously on her own money, to be examined and to receive stents at Careggi, while always found in good health by Macchiarini and his partners.
-This was confirmed to me by her Spanish doctor Oriol Sibila from Hospital de la Santa Creu i Sant Pau in Barcelona.
-However, Claudia’s real medical state was very serious at all times, due to infections and debris from poorly-biodegradable stents. she returned to Hospital Clinic Barcelona and asked to remove her left lung, which happened in 2016.
+A follow-up Lancet paper Gonfiotti et al 2014 reported the highly fragile patient travelling from January 2010 on for three years every 3-4 months from Barcelona to Florence, to be examined and to receive stents at Careggi, while always found in good health by Macchiarini and his partners.
+She was referred to Oriol Sibila at Hospital de la Santa Creu i Sant Pau in Barcelona in June 2013 by Jungebluth.
+Claudia’s real medical state was very serious at all times, due to infections and debris from poorly-biodegradable stents. she returned to Hospital Clinic Barcelona and asked to remove her left lung, which happened in 2016.
 She is now doing well, given the circumstances.

 - D.D., female, born 1953.
 Diagnosis unknown (but likely no cancer).
-She was operated by Macchiarini on her airways twice before she was transplanted in October 2009 at Institut Dexeus in Barcelona, after the Hospital Clinic forbade Macchiarini to transplant more patients (despite a queue), and now denies all knowledge of DD.
+She was operated by Macchiarini on her airways twice before she was transplanted in October 2009 at Institut Dexeus in Barcelona.
+Prior to that, the Hospital Clinic forbade Macchiarini to transplant more patients (despite a queue), and now denies all knowledge of DD.
 Jungebluth was present at that operation, as part of his studies.
 This patient received a cadaveric trachea, which was smuggled from the Hospital Clinic, and according to Macchiarini’s lecture from 2010, was regenerated using so-called bionic method (no bioreactor) which Macchiarini developed together with his German partner Augustinus Bader (see my article here).
 In an unpublished manuscript however, Macchiarini claimed same bioreactor-assisted method as with Claudia Castillo was used (see here).
 The patient was afterwards emergency treated 13 times in thoracic surgery because of dyspnoea (difficulties of breathing) caused by collapse of the graft, “without final resolution”.
 A tracheostomy was opened in 2012, according to this unpublished manuscript, “due to severe laryngeal stenosis”.
 My source however stated that the graft detached soon after the transplantation, causing infection, tracheostoma was opened to save this patient’s life (read here).
 She likely died: in a 2014 lecture (min 12:30) Martin Elliott declared that “out of 10 patients worldwide” who received a cadaveric trachea “only 2 are alive”.

 - M.K., female, born 1979, from Czech Republic, at the time mother of a 7 month old baby.
 She had mucoepidermoid carcinoma, was delegated to Macchiarini by her Czech doctor, the thorax surgeon Václav Jedlička.
 Operated at Careggi Hospital, Florence on 06.07.2010.
 She received a cadaveric trachea, using bionic method (no bioreactor).
 She also received chemotherapy in parallel.
 Sent home with mediastenitis (inflammation of chest cavity) on July 30th, later on fistula formation, cancer recurrence with the necessity of repeated bronchological interventions and chemotherapy was diagnosed, according to this Macchiarini-coauthored conference abstract (Jedlicka et al 2011).
 The patient died 1 year after diagnosis (which means already in 2010 or early 2011).
 Czech newspaper sources here and here.
 Clinicians directly involved at Careggi: Alessandro Gonfiotti, Massimo Jaus.

 - Keziah Shorten, born 1991, from UK.
 She had adenoid cystic carcinoma and was operated on 13.07.2010 at Careggi, Florence, with a cadaveric trachea in full, regenerated by bionic method (no bioreactor).
 She also received intraoperative radiation therapy (IORT).
 The therapy was according to my information managed by Birchall; Macchiarini’s partner in the Careggi operation theatre was UCL surgeon Paul O’Flynn.
 The decision to perform the cadaveric trachea transplant in Italy was made at a multidisciplinary team meeting at UCL hospital on June 11th 2010.
 After the transplant failed, Keziah received from Martin Birchall a second transplant on 29.09.2011, Macchiarini was not involved (he allegedly even opposed this transplant).
 It was a plastic trachea, made at UCL and regenerated at Royal Free using a bioreactor.
 Keziah died in January 2012, she is mentioned as patient 2 in Culme-Seymour et al 2015.
 See my article for details.

 - G.M, female, born 1987, diagnosed with left-side bronchomalacia (softness of bronchi).
 She was operated on 28.09.2010 at Careggi, Florence and received a cadaveric trachea graft to replace her left bronchus.
-Macchiarini’s clinical partners were Alessandro Gonfiotti and Massimo Jaus.
-As several complications with the graft ensued (e.g., aorto-bronchial fistula), she had her left lung removed and suffered “serious permanent brain damage”.
+Macchiarini’s clinical partners were Gonfiotti, Jaus.
+As severe complications with the graft ensued 2 months after the operation (aorto-bronchial fistula), she had her left lung removed and suffered “serious permanent brain damage”.
 Between 2010 and 2011 she underwent 7 interventions after transplantation (see also Corriere article).
 She likely died: in a 2014 lecture (min 12:30) Martin Elliott declared that “out of 10 patients worldwide” who received a cadaveric trachea “only 2 are alive”.

 - M.M, female, born 1945, suffered from tracheo-oesophageal fistula, which happened postoperatively after larynx cancer treatment.
 She was operated on 04.10.2010 at Careggi, Florence with a cadaveric trachea, namely the cervical and media-trachea section.
-Macchiarini’s clinical partners were Alessandro Gonfiotti and Massimo Jaus.
-The patient suffered then from venal thromobosis and infection of tracheostomy, transplant became necrotic and she died in 2011, around one year after hospital discharge (see also Corriere article), according to this unpublished manuscript, in September 2012, “of sudden massive upper gastrointestinal bleeding”.
+Macchiarini’s clinical partners were Gonfiotti, Jaus.
+The patient suffered then from venal thromobosis and infection of tracheostomy, transplant became necrotic and she died around one year after hospital discharge (see also Corriere article), according to this unpublished manuscript, in September 2012, “of sudden massive upper gastrointestinal bleeding”.

 - Zhadyra Iglikova, born 1984.
 Russian patient who suffered tracheostomy after a car accident.
 She was operated by Macchiarini on 07.12.2010 at National Research Center of Surgery in Moscow and received a cadaveric trachea graft, namely cervical and mediastenic trachea section.
 Vladimir Parshin was Macchiarini’s operation partner.
 According to this unpublished manuscript, she received “a tracheoplasty with a T-tube” in April 2011, which suggest that the cadaveric graft was removed.
 An article by Dzemeshkevich 2015 described “graft’s stenosis due to scarring and granulation tissue formation without signs of preservation of native tracheal structure and function”.
 On 5.06.2018, Zhadyra received another cadaveric trachea transplant in Moscow (with no involvement of Macchiarini).
 She was sent home to Kazakhstan on June 24th and died on 8.07.2018.
-See my reporting here and this article in Filter.
+See my reporting here and here and this article in Filter.

 - F.F., male, born 1938, diagnosed with squamous neoplasia of trachea.
 Operated on 25.01.2011 at Careggi, Florence, received a cadaveric trachea graft, in full, with neocarena.
-Macchiarini’s clinical partners were Alessandro Gonfiotti and Massimo Jaus.
-The patient died very soon after, on 22.02.2011 (see also Corriere article).
+Macchiarini’s clinical partners were Gonfiotti, Jaus.
+The patient died very soon after, on 22.02.2011 (see also Corriere article), after “massive pulmonary embolism”.

 - Andemariam Beyene, born 1973.
 Diagnosed in Iceland with mucoepidermoid carcinoma, operated on 09.06.2011 at Karolinska University Hospital, Stockholm.
 He received a plastic trachea made at UCL and bioreactor regenerated at Karolinska Institutet (KI).
 This and other bioreactors came from the company Harvard Apparatus (now re-branded as BioStage).
 Icelandic surgeon Tomas Gudbjartsson referred Beyene to Macchiarini, and was also participating in the operation.
-Philipp Jungebluth “regenerated” the trachea and took care of the patient and organised postoperative sample acquistion.
+Philipp Jungebluth “regenerated” the trachea, took care of the patient and organised postoperative sample acquistion.
 Beyene died 30.01.2014, his story is told in Bosse Lindquist’s documentary “Experimenten“.
 Published as Jungebluth et al, Lancet 2011.
 See my reporting here and here.

 - Christopher Lyles, born 1981, US American, diagnosed with adenoid cystic carcinoma.
 Operated on 17.11.2011 at Karolinska University Hospital, Stockholm.
 He received a plastic trachea made by Nanofiber Solutions (bioreactor regenerated).
 Involved was Philipp Jungebluth, who “regenerated” trachea and even operated the patient without a Swedish licence to practice medicine.
 Chris Lyles died on 5.03.2012.
 His family raised $200,000 for the operation.
 See my reporting here.